tensorflow/tfjs-models/face-landmarks-detection/src/tfjs/README.md

 ```
 ### Create a detector

-Pass in `handPoseDetection.SupportedModels.MediaPipeFaceMesh` from the
+Pass in `faceLandmarksDetection.SupportedModels.MediaPipeFaceMesh` from the
 `faceLandmarksDetection.SupportedModels` enum list along with a `detectorConfig` to the
 `createDetector` method to load and initialize the model.